Vanilla-OS/apx/README.md

 Use "apx [command] --help" for more information about a command.
 ```

-## Docs
+## Documentation

 The official **documentation and manpage** for `apx` are available at <https://documentation.vanillaos.org/docs/apx/>.

+A guide for Installing applications in `apx` is available at <https://handbook.vanillaos.org/2023/01/11/install-and-manage-applications.html>.

 ## Dependencies

-To add new dependencies, use `go get` as usual, then run `go mod tidy` and finally `go mod vendor` before
+To add new dependencies, use `go get` as usual, then run `go mod tidy` and `go mod vendor` before committing the code.
-committing code.

-## Testing Translations locally
+## Generating man pages for translations

+- Copy the en.yml file under the locales directory, rename it to your language code then translate the strings.
-To test translations made in the `.yml` file locally, perform `go build` first in the correct directory then execute this command `LANG=<language_code> ./apx man > man/<language_code>/apx.1` (i.e `LANG=sv ./apx man > man/sv/apx.1`).
+- Once the translation is complete, perform `go build` and execute this command `./apx man > man/<language_code>/man1/apx.1`.
+If the man page gets generated without any errors, open a PR for it here.

 ## Instructions for using Apx in other distributions

-Apx has been designed in a distro-agnostic manner, allowing it to work with any distribution.
+Apx has been designed as a distro-agnostic tool, allowing it to work with any distribution.
 (Note: The Nix integration in Apx requires SystemD)

 ### Prerequisites